Education in Haiti

 About 80% of children are enrolled in primary school

-But only 60% complete it, and even fewer move on to secondary
+Of that 80%, only 60% complete it, and even fewer move on to secondary.

 Only 1 in 4 children reaches the final year of secondary school